ezEngine/docs/docs/graphics/textures-overview.md

 # Textures

 Textures come in multiple forms.
 Most common are 2D textures loaded from file.
-2D textures can also be created as render targets for [render-to-texture](../effects/render-to-texture.md).
+2D textures can also be created as render targets for [render-to-texture (TODO)](../effects/render-to-texture.md).
 For [sky boxes](../effects/sky.md) or special effects you can also set up cubemap textures.

-When the source texture comes from a file, you can create a texture [asset](../assets/assets-overview.md) for that file by [importing](../assets/import-assets.md) it.
-Otherwise you need to create the respective asset [document](../editor/editor-documents.md) manually, for example for render targets.
+When the source texture comes from a file, you can create a texture [asset (TODO)](../assets/assets-overview.md) for that file by [importing](../assets/import-assets.md) it.
+Otherwise you need to create the respective asset [document (TODO)](../editor/editor-documents.md) manually, for example for render targets.

-Textures are most often referenced by [materials](../materials/materials-overview.md).
+Textures are most often referenced by [materials (TODO)](../materials/materials-overview.md).
 Texture assets only specify how source files are imported and combined, they don't define rendering behavior.
 Therefore most components don't use textures directly, but rather use materials, which configure the overall rendering, unless the component in question already sets up the rendering itself, such as the [SkyBox component](../effects/sky.md#skybox-component).

 ![Texture Asset](media/texture-asset.png)

 All texture assets show a **3D preview**.
 Here you can move the camera around to observe how the texture looks.
 Using the **Mipmap slider** in the toolbar, you can inspect individual mipmaps.
 With the **channel selection dropdown** next to the slider you can choose which channels to show.
 In the bottom left of the viewport, some **stats** are displayed, for instance what compression format is used.

-On the right-hand side you see the **property grid** where you choose the texture settings.
+On the right-hand side you see the property grid where you choose the **texture settings**.
 Since transforming a texture can take quite some time, these assets are not automatically updated when you change their properties or even save the asset.
 Instead, **transform the asset manually** either by clicking the transform button in the toolbar or with `Ctrl + E`.

 ## 2D Texture Asset

 The following properties are available:

 **Usage:** Tells the texture converter what type of data the texture represents.
-This affects what [color space](../appendix/color-spaces.md) will be used, ie. whether the format uses *sRGB* or *Linear* encoding.
+This affects what [color space (TODO)](../appendix/color-spaces.md) will be used, ie. whether the format uses *sRGB* or *Linear* encoding.
+If your color texture ends up using the incorrect color space (e.g. *Linear* when it should be *sRGB*) you will typically notice that the texture appears too bright and washed out.

 * **Auto:** In this mode the converter will guess the *usage*, utilizing file name heuristics, the source file format and sometimes even the content.
-If your file names use common naming patterns like `_D`, `_Normal`, etc. this can work pretty well.
+If your file names use suffixes like `_D`, `_Normal`, etc. this can work pretty well.
 * **Color:** Use this for textures that represent color.
 For example diffuse textures, skyboxes and emissive color textures.
 * **Linear:** Use this for textures that represent 'data' that is not directly a color.
 For example *roughness*, *metallic*, *ao* and *specular* maps.
 * **HDR:** For textures that contain *high dynamic range* data.
 Since HDR data requires special file formats, *Auto* mode can detect this reliably.